7 Ways How To Grow Your Retail Sales The Week After Christmas

 3. Customer Feedback and Engagement

 Hustle.
 You want to touch as many people as possible and give a superior customer experience.
-Now is not the time to let someone lazily size a rack, lazily hang merchandise, or lazily do a return if you want a sales increase.
+If you want to increase sales, now is not the time to let someone lazily size a rack, hang merchandise, or do a return.
 Now is the time to actively get onto the floor and minimize those returns.

 Remember, a proactive approach to seeking and acting on Customer Feedback is crucial for fostering a positive brand image and can increase sales and customer loyalty.
 Encourage your staff to be attentive and responsive, ensuring that every customer interaction is an opportunity to strengthen your brand's relationship with its clientele.